Dash-Industry-Forum/Events/01-Events.inc.md

 - It shall signal urn:dashif:embeddedevents:2019 in the URIMetaSampleEntry (scheme_id) to signal a timed metadata track carrying DASH Event Message Boxes
 - Each ISOBMFF sample may contain one or more DashEventMessageBoxes (in the mdat box), with the presentation time of the ISOBMFF sample and DashEventMessageBox equal to each other
 -  Each ISOBMFF sample shall contain one DashEventMessageBox, if a single event/timed metadata occurs at that presentation time corresponding to the ISOBMFF sample
-- Each ISOBMFF sample shall multiple DashEventMessageBox if multiple events start at that presentation time corresponding to the ISOBMFF sample
+- Each ISOBMFF sample shall contain multiple DashEventMessageBox if multiple events start at that presentation time corresponding to the ISOBMFF sample
-- the DashEventMessageBox schemeIdUri may be used to signal the scheme_id of the current event/metadata
+- the DashEventMessageBox schemeIdUri shall be used to signal the scheme_id of the current event/metadata
-- The message_data of the DashEventMessageBox shall contain the payload, that would normally be carried in the timed metadata sample directly
+- The message_data field of the DashEventMessageBox shall contain the payload, that would normally be carried in the timed metadata sample directly
 - the value and id fields shall be used consistently as similar to when using inband events, i.e. with the same meaning to detect duplicates and signal sub schemes
 - the timescale should be equal to the timescale in the MediaHeader mdhd
 - The DashEventMessageBox duration should be equal to the ISOBMFF sample duration, however, when a new event/metadata is occuring before the current is over, the DashEventMessageBox signals the actual duration, while the ISOBMFF sample duration signals the difference in presentation time of the current and next occuring event/metadata.
 This makes it possible to store overlapping metadata/events, without overlaps in the timeline of the ISOBMFF track.